gbif/hp-idigbio/en/faq.md

 - Institutional collection metadata

 ## Can developers access the data programmatically?
-Yes.
+Yes!
 GBIF provides APIs and other technical resources that allow developers and researchers to access specimen data programmatically for analysis and application development.
 [Learn More](https://techdocs.gbif.org/en/openapi/).

 ## Where does the data come from?
 Data are provided by partner institutions such as natural history museums, herbaria, universities, and research collections.
 These institutions digitize their specimens and share the data through GBIF's infrastructure.